operativeit/nova-form-designer/README.md

 - append all Nova's official fields
 - append more 3rd party fields
 - missing icons
-- remove Drag and Drop depencendies from v-drag-drop lib
+- remove Drag and Drop dependency from v-drag-drop lib
 - ...